St. Mary's Roman Catholic Church (Philadelphia): Interior and architecture

-The church was renovated in 1963, but many of the earlier features were retained, including an 18th-century baptismal font and the cathedra of Bishop Conwell from 1820, when the church served as the diocesan cathedral.
-Chandeliers which were originally installed in Independence Hall have also been kept in the renovated building.
-The façade is of brick in the Gothic style and the interior of the church features a balcony/choir loft which extends around three sides of the building, to either side of the altar in the front.
+The church was renovated in 1963, but many of the earlier features were retained, including an 18th-century baptismal font and the cathedra of Bishop Henry Conwell from 1820, when the church served as the diocesan cathedral.
+Chandeliers that were originally installed in Independence Hall have also been kept in the renovated building.

+The façade is of brick in the Gothic style and the interior of the church features a balcony and choir loft, which extends around three sides of the building, to either side of the altar in the front.
 Above the main door, on the exterior wall, in an alcove, is a statue of Mary, after whom the parish is named.
-Similarly, the ceiling features a fresco of Mary's Assumption and stained glass windows, some reaching a height of two stories.
-The original architect was Charles Johnson.
+The ceiling features a fresco of Mary's Assumption and stained glass windows, some reaching a height of two stories.
+The original architect of the church was Charles Johnson.

 Education

 The church's designated parochial grade school is St. Mary Interparochial Grade School.